-The leak of information about the FISA warrants has cast a pall of suspicion over Manafort, a top tier Republican political consultant who has worked on presidential campaigns going back to Pres.
-Gerald Ford's 1976 re-election campaign and continuing with Reagan's 1980 campaign, for which Manafort serving as southern coordinator for Reagan.
+The leak of information about the FISA warrants has cast a pall of suspicion over Manafort, a top-tier Republican political consultant who has worked on presidential campaigns going back to President Gerald Ford's 1976 re-election campaign and continuing with President Ronald Reagan's 1980 campaign, for which Manafort served as southern coordinator for Reagan.

 The revelations last week that Manafort has been under surveillance have stunned political observers, as they seem to partially vindicate Trump's tweets that President Barack Obama had his "wires tapped" in Trump Tower.

 It was also reported that investigations of Manafort have been consolidated under special counsel Robert Mueller, who is heading the counterintelligence investigation into alleged Russian interference in the 2016 presidential election.

 "We don't normally comment on the details of the Mueller investigation, but I'm sure any American would be jarred," said Maloni, speaking of the raid and leaks about the FISA warrants.

 "What is clear is there has been a disturbing pattern of leaks to a variety of news outlets that paint Paul in a very unfavorable light," he said.

 Gregory Gilberton, an expert witness on the use of force by police, told LifeZette he considers the FBI's treatment of Manafort "a horrible abuse of power."

 "There's no evidence this man has done anything to betray his country," he said.